Fanny pack

-A waist bag, or fanny pack (American English), belt bag, moon bag, belly bag (American English), or bumbag (British English) is a small fabric pouch worn like a belt around the waist by use of a strap above the hips that is secured usually with some sort of buckle.
+A waist bag, fanny pack, belt bag, moon bag, belly bag (American English), or bumbag (British English) is a small fabric pouch worn like a belt around the waist by use of a strap above the hips that is secured usually with some sort of buckle.
 The straps sometimes have tri-glide slides, making them adjustable in order to fit properly.
 It can be considered as a purse worn around the waist.

-Although traditionally the bag was worn with the pouch at the front, the separate American and British names derive from the fact that they are often worn with the pouch above the buttocks, for which "fanny" and "bum" are respective slang terms in each country.
+Although traditionally the bag is worn with the pouch at the front, the separate American and British names derive from the fact that they are often worn with the pouch above the buttocks, for which "fanny" and "bum" are respective slang terms in each country.
+In France, they are known as banana bags, in Spain and Poland as kidney bags, in Italy as the marsupio, from marsupium.
+In Costa Rica, they are called a skippy or canguru.

+The modern bags resemble those used from antiquity in some cultures and have gone in and out of fashion from the second half of the 20th century.
+From the mid-2010s the bag is often worn crossbody.

 Early usage

 Historically, the bag was positioned in front of the body, so people could protect themselves from bandits.
 Bags attached to belts have been in use since antiquity in many cultures.
 One origin was the Native American buffalo pouch which was used instead of sewing pockets into clothing.
-Buffalo pouches may also be worn on the wrist or carried on the front of the chest via a neck strap or lanyard. Ötzi had a belt pouch 5000 years ago.
+Buffalo pouches may also be worn on the wrist or carried on the front of the chest via a neck strap or lanyard. Ötzi had a belt pouch 5,000 years ago.
 The European medieval belt-pouch is another antecedent which was superseded as clothing came to have pockets.
 The Scottish sporran is a similar belted pouch that survived because of the impracticality of pockets in a kilt.

-1950s and later

-In 1954, a skiers leather fanny pack appeared in a Sports Illustrated Christmas shopping guide:

-"$10.
-The lightweight leather 'fanny pack' is designed to hold a cross-country skier's wax and lunch.
-It's also useful for cyclists, hikers, equestrians."

-In 1962, reportedly, Melba Stone, an Australian widow, inspired by a kangaroo, is sometimes credited with making a fanny pack.